sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/helping_attitudes.md

 This requires a delicate balance between offering support and guidance while allowing the person being helped to maintain autonomy and ownership over the problem-solving process.

-### Primary Attitudes/Roles
+### Primary Attitudes and Modes of Inquiry

+The four primary attitudes a helper can adopt are:

-* **Rubber Duck**: In this role, the helper listens and validates without becoming actively involved in solving the problem.
+* **Rubber Duck**: The helper listens and validates without becoming actively involved in solving the problem.
 The focus is on being present and allowing the person to process their thoughts aloud.
 * **Process Consultant**: The helper acts as a facilitator, inquiring about the issue and helping the person clarify their thoughts.
-This role involves moderate involvement in the problem-solving process and focuses on guiding the person toward their own conclusions.
+This attitude involves moderate involvement in the problem-solving process and focuses on guiding the person toward their own conclusions.
 * **Crafter**: Here, the helper implements predefined solutions provided by the person being helped.
 The helper is highly involved but has limited control, as they are executing someone else's plan.
-* **Doctor**: In this role, the helper takes full responsibility for diagnosing the problem and prescribing a solution.
-This is a highly involved role with significant control over the direction and outcome of the assistance.
+* **Doctor**: The helper takes full responsibility for diagnosing the problem and prescribing a solution.
+This is a highly involved attitude with significant control over the direction and outcome of the assistance.

+The helper can use different types of inquiry to guide the conversation and help the person seeking assistance explore their problem:

+* **Pure Inquiry**: Open-ended questions that allow the person to share their thoughts and feelings without interruption.
+* **Diagnostic Inquiry**: Targeted questions that focus on specific aspects of the problem to gather more detailed information.
+* **Confrontational Inquiry**: Questions that challenge the person’s assumptions or beliefs, encouraging them to re-evaluate their thinking.
+* **Process-Oriented Inquiry**: Questions that focus on the dynamics of the interaction between the helper and the person being helped, exploring relational aspects and emotional responses.

 ### Flexibility and Reversion